rostok2112/libcalc/example/HOWTO.md

 # How to.
 Simple guide and docs.
-## Functions
+## Functions and methods
 ### _strtok()
-function 	**_strtok()** - parser of math expressions.
+Function 	**_strtok()** - parser of math expressions.
 Takes a string with math expressions, parses  math operators, forms and return an array of tokens with this operators
 #### Arguments:
 >- char expressionStr[] - null-terminated string with any count of separators.
 Contain math expression
 #### Return value:
->- TokenArr_t tokenArr[]
+>- TokenArr_t tokenArr[]  - array of tokens with math operators
 ### rpnTranslator()
-function **rpnTranslator()** - translator from infix notation to postfix.
+Function **rpnTranslator()** - translator from infix notation to postfix.
 Takes an array of tokens with math operators and returns  this array in reverse Poland notation
 #### Arguments:
->- TokenArr_t inputTokenArr[]
+>- TokenArr_t inputTokenArr[] - array of tokens with math operators
 #### Return value
 >- TokenArr_t outputTokenArr[] - in RPN
 ### stackMachine()
-function **stackMachine()** - stack calculator.
+Function **stackMachine()** - stack calculator.
 Takes an array of tokens with math operators in RPN and value of argument x and  returns  calculated value for math expreesion in array of tokens.
 #### Arguments:
 >- TokenArr_t inputTokenArr[] - in RPN.
 >- double x - argument
 #### Return value
 >- double result - result of calculation
 ### calculateFromStr()
-function **calculateFromStr()** - an easy to use wrapper. **strtok()**-like interface for interaction with lib.
+Function **calculateFromStr()** - an easy to use wrapper. **strtok()**-like interface for interaction with lib.
 Takes a string with math expressions and value of argument x and returns calculated value for expression in string.
 Also has internal cache.
 #### Arguments
 >- char expressionStr[] - null-terminated string with any count of separators.
 Contain math expression.
 > ##### Possible values: